Dilepton Radiation from Strongly Interacting Systems: QCD matter under extreme conditions

 Here $n_i$ denotes the number density for the particle of type $i$, $\{ \mu \} = \{ \mu_B, \mu_Q, \mu_S \}$ the chemical potentials of the emitting system connected to the conserved quantum numbers: baryon number ($B$), charge ($Q$) and strangeness ($S$) and $m_i$ the mass of the particle. $K_2$ is the Bessel function of second kind.
 The minus sign has to be used for fermions (baryons) while the plus sign is for bosons (mesons).
 Moreover,

 is the fugacity factor of particle $i$ with the chemical potentials $\{\mu_i \}$ and

 the spin degeneracy of the particle.
 The formula breaks the series expansion (\ref{eq:shm_density}) after the first term and is precise to within 10\% for not too small $m_i/T$.
-The pion to nucleon ratio along the freeze-out line can now readily be calculated (see Fig.~\ref{fig:freezout_densities}).
-As can be seen, matter created at colliders freezes out clearly as pion dominated fireballs while at SIS18/BEVALAC energies the system has only about 10\% pions in the final state.
-Generally, a substantial additional amount of pions is produced by rapid decays of (heavy) mesonic or baryonic resonances.
+The pion to nucleon ratio along the freeze-out line can now readily be calculated (see Fig.\,\ref{fig:freezout_densities}).
+As can be seen, according to the thermal description matter created at colliders freezes out as pion dominated hadron gas while at SIS18/BEVALAC energies the system has only about 10\% pions in the final state.
+Generally, a substantial additional amount of pions adds to the final state because of rapid decays of (heavy) mesonic or baryonic resonances.
 In general, such a freeze-out scenario can describe the yields and the soft part of the transverse momentum distributions of measured particles, once in addition collective expansion of the fireball is taken into account.

 As it has already been mentioned, in semi-central collisions a strong $v_2$ signal is observed.
 At beam energies of a few \agev\ particle emission in the reaction plane is partially suppressed due to absorption of particles emitted from the collision zone (participant matter) in the bypassing projectile and target (spectator) matter.
 The latter effect results in a negative $v_2$.
 With increasing beam energy the $v_2$ signal turns positive (to in-plane) with increasing strength.
 At the highest RHIC energies it has been found that $v_2$~\cite{Adare:2006ti} for identified baryons and mesons can be collapsed to a unique curve if $v_2$ is scaled to the number of constituents quarks $n_q$ of the identified particle (\myie $v_q = 2$ for mesons and $v_q = 3$ for baryons) and plotted in bins of transverse kinetic energy per constituent quark $E_T/n_q = \left(m_T - m_0\right)/n_q$, where $m_T$ is the transverse mass and $m_0$ the rest mass of the identified hadron.
 This observation is commonly called {\em quark number scaling}.
 The success of the hydrodynamical description of the fireball evolution at ultra-relativistic collision energies supports the assumption of a very rapid thermalization in the initial stage.
 In particular the strong flow effects and quark number scaling give very clear evidence for a deconfined phase (partonic) phase of the matter which is strongly coupled.
 Moreover, the flow develops throughout the whole expansion until the system freezes out.
 Hence, it is to be expected that any penetrating probe, as dileptons, which on average decouple from the system early on, should not follow this flow systematics.